Driving in Tuscany: Must-know details before getting behind the wheel!

 - The speed limit on secondary roads is 70km/hr, though.
 This can rise to 90km/hr in some areas, especially straight roads (usually two-lane), like the Firenze-Siena superstrada* and the Fi-Pi-Li (or SGC highway that connects Livorno, Pisa, and Florence) road.

-- The speed limit on autostrade (motorways) ranges between 110km/hr to 130km/hr.
+- The speed limit in Italy autostrada (motorways) ranges from 110km/hr to 130km/hr.

 - Remember to always turn on your headlights when you leave the city, even if it is daylight, whether you drive a car or motorcycle.

 - Do not try to keep up with the traffic around you.
 Italians tend to drive really fast and quite aggressively.
 This does not mean that they lack the ability to react and stop quickly when they have to, though.
-Instead, pay attention to your speed because there are many speed camera controls all around Tuscany and cameras that will take a picture of your vehicle and its license plate if you go over the speed limit.
-Rest assured, you WILL receive a speeding ticket from the Italian police even if it takes them months to track you down.
+Instead, pay attention to your speed because there are many Italy speed cameras all around Tuscany roads and cameras that will take a picture of your vehicle and its license plate if you go over the speed limit.
+Rest assured, you WILL receive a speeding ticket from the Italian police, even if it takes them months to track you down.

 Rush Hours